-We believe that our existing cash and marketable securities balances will be sufficient to fund our cash use from operations and to meet our existing obligations for the foreseeable future.
-The adequacy of our cash resources depends on many assumptions, including primarily our assumptions with respect to product revenues and expenses, as well as the other factors set forth in "Risk Factors" within Part I, Item 1A of the 2017 Form 10-K. To grow and invest in our business, we will need to commit substantial resources, which could result in future losses or otherwise limit our opportunities or affect our ability to operate our business.
-Our assumptions may prove to be wrong or other factors may adversely affect our business, and as a result we could exhaust or significantly decrease our available cash and marketable securities balances which could, among other things, force us to raise additional funds and/or force us to reduce our expenses, either of which could have a material adverse effect on our business.
+The adequacy of our cash resources depends on the outcome of certain business conditions, including the level of revenues and expenses associated with Noctiva, the level of funding required and timing to complete our FT 218 clinical trials and other factors set forth in "Risk Factors" within Part I, Item 1A of the 2017 Form 10-K and within Part II, Item 1A of this quarterly report on Form 10-Q. To grow and invest in our business, we will need to commit substantial resources, which could result in future losses or otherwise limit our opportunities or affect our ability to operate our business.
+Our assumptions concerning the outcome of certain business conditions may prove to be wrong or other factors may adversely affect our business, and as a result we could exhaust or significantly decrease our available cash and marketable securities balances which could, among other things, force us to raise additional funds and/or force us to reduce our expenses, either of which could have a material adverse effect on our business.
+If available to us raising additional capital may be accomplished through one or more public or private debt or equity financings, collaborations or partnering arrangements.
+Any equity financing would be dilutive to our shareholders.